-Consulting, labour and professional fees in 2012 (Q2 and Q3) include the costs associated with overseeing drill programs.
+Consulting, labour and professional fees in Q3 2012 include the costs associated with overseeing drill programs.
 Included in Q4 2012 is \$91,000 in costs for the NI 43-101 resource estimate and initial work including work on the EID.

-relate to the costs of sampling existing trenches (in Q4 2012), a Phase III, 36 hole (4,028m) infill reverse circulation ("RC") drill program (in Q3 2012) and 32 holes (10,520m) of RC drilling (which commenced in Q1 2012).
+Drilling and trenching principally relate to the costs of sampling existing trenches (in Q4 2012), a Phase III, 36 hole (4,028m) infill reverse circulation ("RC") drill program in Q3 2012.
 Property investigation costs include assay costs associated with the aforementioned drill programs.
 Q4 2012 costs included metallurgical column testwork.
-Q2 2012 property acquisition cost of \$800,000 relates to the second option payment (section 4.4).